-After the Christmas holiday passes each year and we have those few precious moments to regroup before the New Year begins, I spend a few moments reflecting on the successes and failures from the year.
+After Christmas each year and we have those few precious moments to regroup before the New Year begins, I spend a few moments reflecting on the successes and failures from the year.
 In fact, I think it is valuable to take stock every quarter or so to reassess my goals, the unexpected twists and turns I tend to encounter along the way, and my attitude and commitment to toward those things I am trying to accomplish (in case I need an attitude adjustment or need to revisit/re-prioritize my goals completely).

 This period of self-reflection finds me sick in bed, fever-ridden, nauseous, and in a battle against what I am guessing is the flu.
 Since I have plenty of time to think, I have been wondering what steps I have taken (or not taken) that has landed me here.
 Now, I could be the queen of fitness and health and still come down with the flu.
 But the fact is, I know there are a lot of things I have been compromising lately that have contributed to my situation.